SYSC3110Proj/Jump_In_Proj/README.md

 ## Test solved puzzles

-There are a few puzzles passed the solver unit test.
-Puzzle picture is include in the puzzle folder.
+Puzzles constructors in TilePlayBoard class distinguish by integer variable.
+There are three puzzles in solver test class passed sucessfully.
 ￼
 ￼